Mirsaidbek/Mirsaidbek/README.md

 <pre>
 💻 I am Java backend and Database developer.
 📚 I'm IUT alumni.
-📝 I have a strong interest in Web Development, AI, Game dev and new technologies 🌟 Main languages: Java
+📝 I have a strong interest in Web Development, AI, Game dev and new technologies.
+🌟 Main languages: Java
-👨‍💻 I’m currently open for work
+👨‍💻 I’m currently open for work.
 </pre>
 <hr>